AyteeDE/UnifiPortAutomation/README.md

-# UnifiPortAutomation Docker Guide
+# UnifiPortAutomation Portainer (Docker Standalone) Guide

-This guide provides instructions on how to deploy and use UnifiPortAutomation using Portainer.
+This guide provides instructions on how to deploy and use UnifiPortAutomation using Portainer (Docker Standalone).

 ## Use Case